NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 11 minute read

 Financial statements, as the word is self-explanatory, are those statements that show a clear picture of profitability (income statement) and financial position (balance sheet) of the business at the end of an accounting period.
-As we always say that though accountancy or accounts is a practical subject, it’s theory is equally important to understand.
-Hence the theory of Accountancy can not be ignored for better understanding and working.
-To understand the concepts and theory related to Financial Statement Class 11, both of which are chapters of class 11, read this blog till the end so that you are thorough with the concepts.
+As we always say that though accountancy or accounts is a practical subject, its theory is equally important to understand.
+Hence, the theory of Accountancy can not be ignored for a better understanding and working.
+To understand the concepts and theory related to Financial Statement Class 11, both of which are chapters of Class 11, read this blog till the end so that you are thorough with the concepts.

 Objectives Of Preparing Financial Statements

-• To present a true and a fair view of the financial position of the business i.e., the assets and the liabilities at the end of the financial period.
+• To present a true and fair view of the financial position of the business, i.e., the assets and the liabilities at the end of the financial period.

 Capital Expenditure vs Revenue Expenditure vs Deferred Revenue Expenditure

-On the contrary, the recurring expenditures as the name suggests are those expenditures that are incurred for operating the business smoothly and which help to maintain the business’s earning capacity.
-These expenditures are shown on the debit side of the income statement i.e. the trading and profit and loss account.
-Example: purchase of goods during the year, expenses such as salaries, wages, postage, carriage etc.
+In contrast, revenue expenditures are recurring expenses that are necessary for the day-to-day operations of a business and help maintain its earning capacity.
+These are recorded on the debit side of the income statement, including the Trading Account and Profit & Loss Account.
+Examples include purchases of goods during the year, salaries, wages, postage, and carriage expenses.

 Capital Receipts vs Revenue Receipts